eddmann/eddmann.github.io/_posts/2021/2021-02-11-advent-of-code-2015-day-18-like-a-gif-for-your-yard.md

 ## Part 2

-For part two, we are told that it appears that the lights we bought have _stuck corners_ where-by these lights are always left on.
+For part two, we are told that it appears the lights we bought have _stuck corners_, whereby these lights are always left on.
 We are told to apply this new characteristic and repeat the 100 iterations from the initial grid state again.

 ```typescript